kkk-an/COFFTEA/README.md

             ├── fn1.7.test.syntaxnet.conll
             └── fn1.7.test.syntaxnet.conll.sents
 ```
-Or you can download ours and place them into the coresponding directory.

 ## Training
 **Note: the TRAIN_MODE and TRAIN_DATA_MODE are connected, and you can choose the TEST_DATA_MODE to determine the evaluation setting on lexical filtering or without lexical filtering.**